dvoitekh/comp_nets_lab1/README.md

 # comp_nets_lab1
-2 client-server apps based on TCP and UDP sockets respectively
+2 client-server apps based on TCP and UDP sockets respectively.
+Client sends 2 arrays(boolean and integer) to Server wich process them.

 ##How to run
 Enter either `tcp` or `udp` folder